graezykev/normalise-your-git-commit-and-push/steps.md

 To let `lint-staged` identify what you're going to commit, first add the file you want to commit to the Git **Staging Area**.

-In this scenario, we have ESLint issues in both `lint-staged.config.js` and `index.js`, but let's say we only want to commit and lint `lint-staged.config.js`.
+In this scenario, we have ESLint issues in both `lint-staged.config.js` and `index.js`, but let's say we only want to commit `lint-staged.config.js` and don't want to commit `index.js`, ignoring the ESLint issues of `index.js` for now.

 ```sh
 git add lint-staged.config.js # don't add index.js